The Virtual Universe

 The End Is Near

-• We ruin the Earth and turn it into a wasteland with our production and consumption.
-We are creating an apocalyptic environmental disaster.
+• We ruin the Earth and turn it into a wasteland.
+We are creating an apocalyptic environmental disaster that includes, among others, disruptive climate change.

-• As long as there are nation-states, we will have no enduring peace, and weapons of mass destruction can kill billions and make large parts of the planet uninhabitable.
+• As long as there are nation-states, there will be no enduring peace, and weapons of mass destruction can kill billions of people and make the planet uninhabitable.

 • Existing religions and ideologies have failed, but we are religious creatures and need something to believe in.
-Without religion, we can’t fix our problems.
+Only the truth can save us now.

-• We may soon discover that we live inside a virtual reality created by an advanced humanoid civilisation for entertainment and that God exists.
+• We may soon discover that we live inside a virtual reality created by an advanced humanoid civilisation to entertain someone we call God.

 Pop music, the unexpected medium